 - Several bosses in the first two Wario Land games.

 - The final boss of Wario Land: Shake It!! for the Wii charges at you, but crashes if you bounce on his head once or twice as he does.

-- One game, known in the US as Exile when they changed all of the drug references from the Hashashain character to poison (which healed you!), had this with its crusader boss, who was ludicrously easy due to a conveniently placed floating platform which meant all one had to do was stab down repeatedly as he charged back and forth under your sword.
+- The Telenet Japan game Exile, when they changed all of the drug references from the Hashashain character to poison (which healed you!), had this with its crusader boss, who was ludicrously easy due to a conveniently placed floating platform which meant all one had to do was stab down repeatedly as he charged back and forth under your sword.

 - DrillMan and ChargeMan in the Mega Man Battle Network series are almost constantly trying to ram into you while you fight them, only pausing briefly to perform some of their other attacks.
 This is made more complicated by the fact that both have other things charging down the rows they aren't on (Drills for the former, train cars for the latter).